 We left Albany a little before 3AM listening to the Grateful Dead's performance on 7/13/84 at the Greek Theater in Berkley, California.
 While this show is most famous for the (rare in the 80's) Dark Star encore, there were many highlights including my favorite Dead tune, loser and a lovely Stella Blue towards the end of the second set.
 Perhaps my favorite part of the show though was the Set two opening sequence of Scarlet Begonias>Touch of Grey>Fire on the Mountain.
-In that time period it was a true rarity to break up the standard Scarlet>Fire pairing.
+Since Fire on the Mountain debuted in 1977 (Scarlet debuted in 1974), the two were always played together.
+Starting in the 80's, stranger things might happen!
 The band gave every indication at the end of Scarlet that they were going into Fire before they dropped hard into a spirited performance of Touch of Grey.

 Little by little, the winter morning light crept in until I was able to remove my headlamp.
 I heard a weird buzzing noise that I had vague memories of from a previous hike.
 Turns out the cheap Timex I keep clipped to my backpack stopped working as it has on other equally cold days.
 It was an odd feeling but also kind of freeing to not keep checking where I was at time-wise.
 Knowing I had a super early start and a modest itinerary kept any concerns about the clock at bay.